delishanair/readme.txt/readme.txt

 2b.
 Our second function will be allowing the use to click on options and having it transition to a new question.
 2c.
 Third function will be taking their answers and then assigning them a group.
 3. Group members names: @delishanair
-4. aWork will be assigned and divided on a weekly basis via iMessage chat.
+4a.
+Work will be assigned and divided on a weekly basis via iMessage chat.
 Both group members should agree on a fair share of work.
 4b.
 Group members will talk on iMessage and also meet in person if the project calls for it.